jschmidt92/ArmaDragonflyClient/docs/generic/get.md

 ## Description

-Get value of stored key from DB.
+Get the value of stored `key` from DragonflyDB.

 ## Usage